ECCRI Education

 ECCRI provides training to under- and post-graduate students, residents, fellows, postdoctoral fellows and MD research fellows in the cardiovascular sciences and cardiovascular medicine.
 Trainees are mentored by experts in the field of cardiology and have the opportunity to be involved in groundbreaking clinical research.
 ECCRI also sponsors continuing medical education (CME) conferences to update practicing cardiologists on rapidly-evolving developments in the field.

-The Clinical Cardiovascular Research Conference takes place at noon on the third and fourth Friday of every month.
+The Clinical Cardiovascular Research Conference takes place at 2:00 pm on the first and third Monday of every month in HSRB II Room N600 and via Zoom.
 This conference is presented in conjunction with the Emory Program in Cardiovascular Outcomes Research and Epidemiology (EPICORE) and Multidisciplinary Research Training to Reduce Inequalities in Cardiovascular Health (METRIC) in the Rollins School of Public Health.

 Recordings of presentations from the Conference are available on the Emory Cardiology YouTube Channel.